JTVeiga/vuepress-deploy/docs/src/i40/README.md

 The class diagrams (UML - Unified Modeling Language) illustrate these elements at a higher level of detail, typical in object-oriented projects (OOP).

 > The descriptions presented on the class diagrams do not depict the behavior for individual entities; for this reason, it needs models representing dynamic behavior and relationships between agents

+[1] Towards an Asset Administration Shell scenario: a use case for interoperability and standardization in Industry 4.0 [2]